djeada/Algorithms-And-Data-Structures/notes/backtracking.md

 ## Recursive Functions

-A recursive function is a function that calls itself, either directly or indirectly, in its definition.
-It solves a problem by breaking it down into smaller subproblems, and then solves those subproblems by calling itself recursively.
+- A recursive function is a function that calls itself to break down a problem into smaller, more manageable parts.
+- It solves problems by splitting them into smaller subproblems and solving those subproblems using the same function.

 For example, consider the problem of computing the factorial of a number n ($n! = n * (n-1) * (n-2) * ... * 1$).
 One way to solve this problem is to use a recursive function: